MicrosoftDocs/azure-dev-docs/articles/ux-beta/app-db-javascript/deploy-nodejs-mongodb-app-service.md

 # Deploy a Node.js + MongoDB web app to Azure

 In this tutorial, you'll deploy an **Express.js** app using a **MongoDB** database to Azure.
-The Express.js app will be hosted in Azure App Service and the MongoDB database in Azure Cosmos DB, a cloud native database offering a [100% MongoDB compatible API](/azure/cosmos-db/mongodb/mongodb-introduction).
-Azure supports hosting Node.js apps on both Linux (Node versions 10, 12, and 14) and Windows (versions 10 and 12) server environments.
+The Express.js app will be hosted in Azure App Service which supports hosting Node.js apps in both Linux (Node versions 10, 12, and 14) and Windows (versions 10 and 12) server environments.
+The MongoDB database will be hosted in Azure Cosmos DB, a cloud native database offering a [100% MongoDB compatible API](/azure/cosmos-db/mongodb/mongodb-introduction).

 ![A diagram showing how the Express.js app will be deployed to Azure App Service and the MongoDB data will be hosted inside of Azure Cosmos DB.](./media/app-diagram.png)